Table of Contents[Hide][Show]

 Feeding your pets a whole foods diet is a great way to optimize their health.
 I make homemade dog food for our dogs since it’s the most cost-effective way to feed them.
 But I’ve also purchased this high-quality (raw and grain-free) dog food and am very happy with it.
 They also sell quality cat food if you have cats in your home.

-You can give your pet probiotics and other supplements that can help as well.
-I discuss this with Veterinarian Dr. Rob Franklin in a podcast episode where he gives some strategies for optimizing our pet’s health (including emotional health too!).
-One of my favorite additions to my pets’ diet is coconut oil for high-quality fat that helps support healthy skin, coat, and digestion.
+You can also give your pet probiotics and other supplements that can help as well.
+I discuss this with Veterinarian Dr. Rob Franklin in a podcast episode where he gives some strategies for optimizing pets’ health (including emotional health too!).
+One of my favorite additions to my pets’ diet is coconut oil for high-quality fat that helps support healthy skin, coats, and digestion.